sabershahhoseini/fian/README.md

 # Why it works

 If you setup a Wireguard server on for example a Germany VPS, chances are your setup will never work.
-Handshakes sent from Iran to Germany will never each client because the censorship will flag source IP + Port and destination IP + Port, and block handshake answer from Germany to Iran.
+Handshakes sent from Iran to Germany will never reach client because the censorship will flag source IP + Port and destination IP + Port, and block handshake answer from Germany to Iran.

 But Fian does a simple trick, it reverses the process.